-At Hawaii basaltic shield volcanoes begin on top of plume, and are carried off from plume centre as the plate passes over it.
-Geothermal systems may develop at apex and also on fissure swarms in areas of local dykes concentrations.
+At Hawaii basaltic shield volcanoes begin on top of the plume, and are carried off from plume centre as the plate passes over it.
+Geothermal systems may develop at apex of the volcanoes and also on their associated fissure swarms in areas of local concentrations of dykes.

-Yellowstone, rhyolite volcano, huge caldera.
-Rhyolite volcanoes generally contain little other than rhyolite.
+Yellowstone is the world's largest rhyolite volcano.
+A huge, composite caldera has formed in it following major ignimbrite eruptions.
+Rhyolite volcanoes generally contain little other than rhyolite the low density rock type possibly forming a volcanic shadow zone, impenetrable for heavier less silicic melts.
 Near-surface intrusions (magma chambers) of rhyolite magma at depth below these long-lived centres promote very active geothermal systems.